johnjoeallen/edl/README.md

 - Check error messages for a YAML key path like `errors.userNotFound.fixed.code`
 - Verify category prefixes are unique across the spec
 - Confirm every description/detail placeholder has a matching param and vice versa
+ - Root exception names must be PascalCase and omit the `Exception` suffix